 - Monitor Frequently.
 Food should be checked every 2 hours to ensure proper temperature control is being maintained.
 This interval leaves time for corrective action to help you avoid food waste.

 - When in Doubt, Throw it Out.
 Throw out food after 4 hours, or if it has entered the TDZ for undetermined amounts of time.

 Cooked TCS foods can be safely cooled for later use as long as the following precautions are taken:

 - Break Down Large Batches.
 Cooling large volumes of TCS food in a single container is dangerous, because the food will cool too slowly.
 Divvy it up, first.

 - Cool in Two Stages.
-Regardless of method, TCS food should be cooled to 70°F within two hours (stage one), then below 41°F within another four (stage two).
-If stage one isn’t complete within two hours, you either have to throw the batch out, or reheat and try again.
+Regardless of the method, TCS food should be cooled to 70°F within two hours (stage one), then below 41°F within another four (stage two).
+If stage one isn't complete within two hours, you either have to throw the batch out, or reheat and try again.
 Total cooling time must be six hours or less.

 - Use Specialized Equipment.
 Blast chillers, tumble chillers, and cooling wands are all designed for rapid cooling.